 Description of BC Requirements for funding of an event to do Outreach or Member Recruitment:

 We have a well defined and documented set of requirements, but we strive to be both flexible, and accountable:

 Written request that describes the outreach event and opportunity.
-The event can be either enhancing awareness of the broader business user community or recruitment, or both.
+The event can be either enhancing awareness of the broader business user community or results in direct recruitment.

 Justification needs to include speaking role; or sponsorship of an existing event, with brand recognition/acknowledgement of the BC@ICANN; an opportunity to describe the BC in a speech or other manner – e.g. during a dinner or social event.
-As noted above, normally, we do try to partner with others, including ICANN, where business users will be attending, or where a specific objective of the BC can be enhanced – e.g. broadening the awareness that business users are engaging in ICANN and describing the why and purpose of such engagement
+As noted above, normally, we do try to partner with others, including ICANN, where business users will be attending, or where a specific objective of the BC can be enhanced – e.g. broadening the awareness that business users are engaging in ICANN and describing the why and purpose of such engagement.

 We always require a commitment to distribute BC materials, e.g. the BC Fact Sheet; and where applicable, other presentation materials, such as a speech, or brief PP presentation

-Other customized options, depending on the event; such as organizing an outreach dinner, e.g.: Afghanistan IGF special dinner; half day pre ICANN session in Johannesberg, South Africa; participation in events that are invitational: Uganda keynote; RIR Internet Summit speaking opportunity; Brazilian event/speaking role by BC members.
+Other customized options, depending on the event; such as organizing an outreach dinner, e.g.: Afghanistan IGF special dinner; half day pre ICANN session in Johannesburg, South Africa; participation in events that are invitational: Uganda keynote; RIR Internet Summit speaking opportunity; Brazilian event/speaking role by BC members.

 Submission of a written report in a timely manner is always required.
 [Note, recently, the Onboarding Pilot Team members proposed that the BC develop templates for each of these items, so that there is more consistency in the expectations of those who are sponsored, and also in the analysis of the results of the specific event.
 This is before the BC Outreach Committee for consideration and if agreed, development].